StadGent/fractal_styleguide_gent-base/README.md

   components.
 * We will probably drop jQuery in favor for native Javascript or another.

-### Upcoming: 2.7.x

-* General changes and fixes to the style guide.

 ## Licenses

 If you are building something for the City of Ghent (Stad Gent) or Digipolis,